OhItsAidan/SSH-Honeypot-Aidan-Edition/README.md

 ### ⚠️ Known Issues
 - If you end up rebuilding often, you may need to remove the old container.
-- If a port is reported as "already allocated" look at step 3.
 - Always run Docker with sudo if your user does not have the necessary permissions.

 ### 📚 Usage